amogharyan/calorietracker/README.md

 - **Environment Variables:** dotenv
 - **Development Tools:** Nodemon for hot reload; ESLint and Prettier (planned)

 ## Architecture Overview

+### Component Hierarchy

+- **App.jsx**
+  The root React component.
+It serves as the main container and orchestrates the rendering of child components.

+- **MealCard.jsx**
+  A presentational component that displays information about a meal, such as name, description, and calories.
+Receives meal data via props.

+- **UserProfile.jsx**
+  A presentational component that shows user information including name, email, and join date.
+Receives user data via props.

+### State Flow

+Currently, the app uses mock JSON data passed down as props from the parent (`App.jsx`) to child components (`MealCard` and `UserProfile`).
+There is no centralized state management yet, as the components are largely static stubs meant for UI development and testing.

+In future iterations, state management solutions like React’s Context API or external libraries (e.g., Redux) can be introduced to handle dynamic data flow and global state.

+### Backend & API

 - Express server handles API routes and serves static frontend assets from `/public`
 - Modular route handlers located in `/routes` folder (e.g., `/api/menus/sync`)
 - Backend will connect to MongoDB for storing scraped menu data and user profiles (setup pending)
 - Frontend React app consumes API endpoints to display menus, nutrition info, and meal plans
 - Deployment planned on Vercel for frontend and optionally Heroku or similar for backend

 ## Core API Endpoints (Planned/Current)